-- 1 Italy implements nutrition and diet-related policy actions in seven out of the ten a policy areas in the NOURISHING framework.
+- 1 Italy implements nutrition and diet-related policy actions in seven out of the ten policy areas in the NOURISHING framework.
 The only policy area which received a good assessment refers to limits on specific nutrients in food products (I1), followed by a moderate assessment for implementation of food based dietary guidelines (I2) and food standards in specific locations such as public institutions (O). - 2 Strengthening of policy design is needed for nutrition label standards and regulations (N1) beyond EU regulations.
 Weaknesses are identified with regards to limitations on sugar-sweetened beverages in schools and regulations on food availability within the school vicinity (O) and food based dietary guidelines (I2). - 3 No action was taken in relation to financial incentives to increase affordability and accessibility of healthier food or health-related food taxes (U), improving food system coherence with health (H) and rules for improving the retail environments (S).
 More action is needed on marketing to young people beyond broadcast advertising (R), offering nutrition counselling in health care settings (N2) and in all areas of nutrition education skills (G) with a particular focus in schools, which all three received a poor assessment.

-Overview of policy status NO POLICIES IDENTIFIED POOR FAIR MODERATE GOOD EXCELLENT Nutrition label standards and regulations on the use of claims and implied claims on food FAIR Offer healthy food and set standards in public institutions and other specific settings MODERATE Use economic tools to address food affordability and purchase incentives POOR Restrict food advertising Restrict food advertising and other forms of commercial promotion POOR Improve nutritional quality of the whole food supply GOOD Set incentives and rules to create a healthy retail and food service environment NO POLICIES IDENTIFIED H Harness supply chain and H Harness supply chain and actions across sectors to ensure coherence with health NO POLICIES IDENTIFIED Inform people about food and nutrition through public awareness MODERATE Nutrition advice and counselling in healthcare settings FAIR G Give nutrition education and skills POOR
+Overview of policy status NO POLICIES IDENTIFIED POOR FAIR MODERATE GOOD EXCELLENT N Nutrition label standards a FAIR 0 Offer healthy food and set Offer healthy food and set standards in public institutions and other specific settings Use economic tools to add U Use economic tools to address food affordability and purchase incentives R Restrict food advertising a Restrict food advertising and other forms of commercial promotion Improve nutritional quality Improve nutritional quality of the whole food supply S Set incentives and rules to Set incentives and rules to create a healthy retail and food service environment H Harness supply chain and Harness supply chain and actions across sectors to ensure coherence with health Inform people about food Inform people about food and nutrition through public awareness Nutrition advice and couns Nutrition advice and counselling in healthcare settings G Give nutrition education ar Give nutrition education and skills